KadirGokdeniz/Chest_X-Ray14/README.md

 # Chest X-Ray14 Classification Project

+**Note**: I am currently working on this repo.
+Therefore, some details may be absent for now.

 ## Project Overview

 This project focuses on developing a robust classification model for lung X-ray images using various deep learning architectures, including VGG, AlexNet, ResNet, MobileNet, and Inception.
 The goal is to accurately categorize X-ray images into 14 distinct classes while addressing challenges such as class imbalance within the dataset.